Virtual-Machine-Vagrant/rails-dev-box/README.md

 # rails-dev-box
-A Vagrant powered virtual machine for Ruby on Rails application development
+A Vagrant powered virtual machine for Ruby on Rails application development.

 ## Requirements